emmettbhdn/Instagram_Bot/README.md

 This is a bot for instagram, that i wrote on the first of Feburary 2020.
 It only works with Instagram.

+In this README i will be talking about a driver called chromedriver.
+The original name is "Selenium Webdriver Chrome" for shortness i'll be calling it chromedriver

 For this bot to work you need chromedriver and chrome, because this is written for chrome.
 I've included chromedriver.exe in this repository for you to use